AbePralle/Archive-Plasmacore-2017/README.md

 ## Change Log

+###v0.8.0 - March 29, 2017
+- [Display,RenderTarget] Split `Display` into `Display` and `RenderTarget`.
+The former is still the interface and the latter is used internally to model the main display target as well as canvas/offscreen buffer display targets.
+- [Clipping Region] `Display.push_clipping_region(Box)` has been changed to `Display.push_clipping_region(Box?,&replace)`.
+If the existing and new clipping regions are both non-null then the updated clipping region is the intersection of both, unless `&replace` flag is specified, in which case the new region replaces the old.
+Pushing `null` will clear the clipping region, but popping will still restore the previous clipping region if it existed.
+- [XY] Added global convenience method `XY.zero()->XY` that returns `XY(0,0)`.

 ###v0.7.8 - March 26, 2017
 - [Update Cycle] Reworked update cycle regulator.
 The `Display.on_render` message can now send a `refresh_rate` (default 60) parameter which is stored in `Display.refresh_rate`.
 This is used in conjunction with `Display.updates_per_second` (default and recommended setting 60) to ensure the specified number of updates per second independent of the display refresh rate.